thegooddocsproject/request-for-comment/RFC-010-core-strategy/core-strategy.md

 ## What we do

-First and foremost, we create documentation templates with supporting meta-documents that underpin the templates.
+First and foremost, we create documentation templates with supporting meta-documents that help people use and understand the templates.
 As part of this work, we engage in many other initiatives around docs advocacy, docs education, and docs tooling.

-We produce content to address the goals of engaging in our community and helping run the project; and learning and gaining experience in the realm of tech writing.
+We produce content to address the goals of engaging in our community, and helping run the project.

+We prioritize collaboration in all aspects of our project.
+We embrace paired-writing, co-working sessions and a consultative approach in all our community processes.

+We encourage and support each other in learning and gaining experience in the realm of technical writing.

 ### We don’t compete, we cooperate